What can be done?

 - Because of the short window for intervention

-- Due to the high probability of new Asian hornets entering from abroad
+- Due to the high probability of new yellow-legged hornets entering from abroad

 So, what is our goal then?